tylerjromeo/nolandel-notes/druid-armor.md

 * A vial of a Were-creature's blood
 * Something imbued with the essence of the one who will wear the armor (hair or something)
 * A cutting from the Heart Tree of an ancient forest

+# Moon's Tear
+The moon's tear is believed to be a gift from the moon.
+It is said that one falls down from the moon every night that it is full.
+Planar researchers consider them a curiousity, and sometimes collect them if they fall nearby, but Dark Moon has found arcance uses for the Moon's tear

+Powdered moons tear can be used to create a poison that will stop ones heart for 28 days, then restart it.

+A moon's tear set in a magic want increases the potency of transmutation magic

+a silver blade set with moons tears can burn a shapeshifter's body, and force them to return to their true form

+ritual glyphs, when drawn with moon's tear powder, connect more potently with Shar, and other night gods.